Benjamin Solomon, M.D.

 Genetic conditions, though often individually rare, are common in aggregate, and disproportionately impact patients, families, healthcare systems, and society.
 New and evolving technological approaches continue to yield dramatic changes in the ability to diagnose (and therefore better manage) affected individuals.
 The capacity to efficiently analyze - as well as produce - genomic data has also increased significantly.
 Substantial work remains to enable optimal mining of relevant phenotypic as well as genotypic data.

-The overall goal of the Medical Genomics Unit (MGU) is to use analytic and computational approaches to develop, test, and implement methods of interrogating datasets relevant to genetic conditions.
+The overall goal of the Medical Genomics Unit (MGU) is to use AI and DL-based analytic and computational approaches to develop, test, and implement methods of interrogating datasets relevant to genetic conditions.
 Types of data to be analyzed include clinical/phenotypic information such as images, data from medical records/electronic health records, as well as genomic and related biologic data.
 Combining methods to incorporate multiple types of data is anticipated to enable novel insights as well as flexible models of analysis.
 Improving these methods may allow more efficient and accurate investigations into aspects of many aspects of human health and disease.

 These methods and the related results will focus on exploring questions that are directly clinically-relevant in addition to scientifically important, with the goal of yielding or helping lead to tools that can assist researchers to understand genetic conditions and clinicians to better manage patients and families.
 While some MGU investigations will be conducted using data from specific conditions in proof-of-principle scenarios, the general methods are anticipated to be initially largely agnostic to any particular condition.
 That is, these methods will enable approaches that can be applied broadly to many types of appropriate datasets.
-With time, the MGU does plan to focus increasingly on certain types of congenital anomalies and conditions.

 Biography